Peter Selz: Biography

 Peter Selz was born in Munich of Jewish parents.
 In 1936, aged 17, he fled Nazi Germany because his parents wanted to send him to study in the United States.
 His family managed to escape Germany just before the Night of Broken Glass, with the help of some nuns, whom his optometrist father had treated for free.
 He spent one year at Columbia University and discovered that he was distantly related to Alfred Stieglitz, who became his mentor.
 After serving in World War II he received an A.M. from the University of Chicago on the GI Bill in 1949.
 He received several Fulbright scholarships in the following years to study at the University of Paris and École du Louvre as well as the Musées Royaux d'Art et d'Histoire; at the same time, Selz was teaching at the University of Chicago and also chaired the education department at the Institute of Design at the Illinois Institute of Technology in Chicago.
 In 1955 he moved to Pomona College to chair the art department and serve as director of the school's art gallery.

 In 1958, Selz became the curator of department of painting and sculpture exhibitions at the Museum of Modern Art in New York.
-His first exhibition at the Modern was the influential "New Images of Man" in 1959, which included paintings by Karel Appel, Francis Bacon, Richard Diebenkorn, Jean Dubuffet, Leon Golub, Balcomb Greene, Willem de Kooning, Rico Lebrun, James McGarrell, Jan Muller, Nathan Oliveira, and Jackson Pollock and sculpture by Dubuffet, Kenneth Armitage, Leonard Baskin, Reg Butler, Cosmo Campoli, César, Eduardo Paolozzi, Germaine Richier, Theodore Roszak, H.C.
+His first exhibition at the Modern was the influential "New Images of Man" in 1959, which included paintings by Karel Appel, Francis Bacon, Richard Diebenkorn, Jean Dubuffet, Leon Golub, Balcomb Greene, Willem de Kooning, Rico Lebrun, James McGarrell, Jan Müller, Nathan Oliveira, and Jackson Pollock and sculpture by Dubuffet, Kenneth Armitage, Leonard Baskin, Reg Butler, Cosmo Campoli, César, Eduardo Paolozzi, Germaine Richier, Theodore Roszak, H.C.
 Westermann, and Fritz Wotruba.
-In 1961, he invited Mark Rothko to show panels created commissioned by Phillip Johnson for the Four Seasons Restaurant in the Seagram Building.
+In 1961, he invited Mark Rothko to show panels commissioned by Phillip Johnson for the Four Seasons Restaurant in the Seagram Building.
 Rothko withdrew from the commission and the panels became the basis for the MoMA exhibit.
 Subsequent major exhibitions curated by Selz included Jean Tinguely's kinetic, self-destroying sculpture "Homage to New York"; the first Rodin retrospective in the United States; and a comprehensive 1965 exhibition of work by Alberto Giacometti.